gentaiscool/code-switching-papers/README.md

 This is the list of important papers on computational linguistic approaches to code-switching research.
 The list will be updated over the time.

-## Language Identification and POS Tag
+## Language Identification and POS Tagging
 - <b>Zeynep Yirmibesoglu and Gulsen Eryigit.
 (2018)</b> <i>Detecting Code-Switching between Turkish-English Language Pair</i>.
 Workshop W-NUT, EMNLP <a href="http://www.aclweb.org/anthology/W18-6115">[Paper]</a>
 - <b>Victor Soto and Julia Hirschberg.
 (2018)</b> <i>Joint Part-of-Speech and Language ID Tagging for Code-Switched Data</i>.
 3rd Workshop of Computational Approaches to Linguistic Code-switching, ACL <a href="http://aclweb.org/anthology/W18-3201">[Paper]</a>
 - <b>Bullock, et al. (2018)</b> <i>Predicting the presence of a Matrix Language in code-switching</i>.
 3rd Workshop of Computational Approaches to Linguistic Code-switching, ACL <a href="http://www.aclweb.org/anthology/W18-3208">[Paper]</a>